Applications for the July 2022 hybrid Fair will open Fall 2021.

 How to Submit

 1. Create an online artist profile or log in to your existing one if you have applied before.
+You can skip the banner image, profile photo, and social media accounts for now, those are not available to the jury and only become publicly visible during the Fair if your application is successful.

 3. Complete the online application and submit payment by 11:59 PM deadline (EST) on the deadline date.